 C. Baird Brown

-He handles mergers and acquisitions of energy and environmental companies, including restructuring and workouts of troubled projects.
-Baird has counseled clients in connection with taxable and tax-exempt, rated and unrated, and registered and unregistered financings, credit enhancements, and leveraged leases.
-He has acted as underwriter’s counsel, bond counsel and borrower’s counsel on complex project financings and pooled clean energy financings.
-He has worked extensively on public/private partnerships and privatization of public services.
+Baird handles mergers and acquisitions of energy and environmental companies, including restructuring and workouts of troubled projects.
+He counsels clients in connection with taxable and tax-exempt, rated and unrated, and registered and unregistered financings and credit arrangements.
+He also acts as underwriter’s counsel, bond counsel, and borrower’s counsel on complex project financings.
+He develops tax structure and regulatory strategies for complex projects.

-He began his legal career in the Office of General Counsel of the Board of Governors of the Federal Reserve System.
+Baird received a B.A. in Economics from S.U.N.Y at Buffalo and a J.D. from the University of Pennsylvania Law School.
+He began his legal career in the Office of the General Counsel of the Federal Reserve Board.